17cupsofcoffee/tetra-www/src/tutorial/02-adding-the-paddles.md

 }
 ```

-Much better!
 This is the conventional style for a Tetra `main` function, and is what you'll see in most of the examples.

 While we're here, let's pull our window width and height out into constants, so that we'll be able to use them in our game logic: